DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/5 Series Types/CommonPieChartSeries/smallValuesGrouping/mode.md

 Specifies the segment grouping mode.

 ---
-If you need to group specific chart segments into one, set the options of the **smallValuesGrouping** configuration object.
+If you need to group specific chart segments into one, set the properties of the **smallValuesGrouping** configuration object.
 Using the **mode** property of this object, you can define the grouping mode.

 Use a *'topN'* mode to group all segments with an index that is equal to or greater than the value of the **topCount** option.